dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 ---
 type: docs
-title: MapR template file
+title: "How to: Use the MapR template file"
-linkTitle: MapR template
+linkTitle: "How to: Use the MapR template"
 weight: 2000
 description: Unpack the MapR template file and its properties
 ---